-A lifestyle includes what you eat, how you manage stress, how much exercise, and more.
+A lifestyle includes what you eat, how you manage stress, how much you exercise, and more.
 A lifestyle change provides long term solutions to becoming and remaining healthy.
-It encourages inclusion of new, healthy foods, encourages moderation, improves your ability to maintain a healthy weight for your body type, focuses on improved overall health, and helps you realize a bad eating meal or day isn't the end of the world.
+It encourages inclusion of new, healthy foods, encourages moderation, improves your ability to maintain a healthy weight for your body type and life stage, focuses on improved overall health, and helps you realize a bad eating meal or day isn't the end of the world.
 When you are eating a healthy diet and are living a relaxed, enjoyable life, your whole being is in balance.

 One of the best ways to transition from a diet to lifestyle mentality is by taking on the responsibility to identify the problems you need to work on and gather the information and tools you need to heal them.